Blog

 Build out your email and WhatsApp follow-up templates before your first recruiting session.
 Create at least three variants: one for hot leads who expressed strong interest, one for warm contacts who are open to opportunities, and one for passive candidates entering a longer nurture sequence.
 Habsy's AI-powered template builder lets you personalize each variant with candidate-specific fields.

-Step 5: Enable offline mode and test your scanner
+Step 5: Offline mode and test your scanner

-Turn on offline mode in your app settings so leads capture locally if Wi-Fi drops.
+Disconnect your WiFi to Use offline mode in your app settings so leads capture locally.
 Run a quick test scan of a business card or QR code to confirm the enrichment pipeline is working and contacts are appearing in your CRM.
 Your lead capture system for recruiters is now ready to deploy.

 Frequently Asked Questions